-It’s filled with manganese, magnesium, phosphorus, and folate, and can be an excellent source of fiber too—a 100-gram serving contains 2.8 grams of dietary fiber which is roughly 11% of your recommended daily intake.
+It’s filled with manganese, magnesium, phosphorus, and folate, and can be an excellent source of fiber.
+A 100-gram serving contains 2.8 grams of dietary fiber, which is roughly 11% of your recommended daily intake.

 You can use quinoa as a base in many dishes and add a variety of foods to it—broccoli, black beans, cheese, and more.
 It’s also an excellent food due to it being naturally gluten-free, making it a perfect choice for people with wheat intolerances.

-Certain foods are known to be dangerous due to their high glycemic index—this is what controls blood sugar levels—but, fortunately, quinoa has a low score, and it can help neutralize your blood sugars.
+Certain foods are known to be dangerous due to their effect on blood sugar levels, but fortunately, quinoa can help neutralize your blood sugars.

 Now that we know a little bit more about quinoa, we can try to work out how to implement it into a keto-diet.